bec-project/bec_widgets/docs/user/getting_started/quick_start.md

 **Image Plot**

 The [`BECImageItem`](/api_reference/_autosummary/bec_widgets.cli.client.BECImageItem) widget can be used to visualize 2D image data for example a camera.
-More details on setting up the image plot are available in the widget documentation of the [image plot](user.widgets.image)
+More details on setting up the image plot are available in the widget documentation of the [image plot](user.widgets.image).

 ### Useful Commands
 We recommend users to explore the API of the widgets by themselves since we assume that the user interface is supposed to be intuitive and self-explanatory.
 We appreciate feedback from user in order to constantly improve the experience and allow easy access to the gui, widgets and their functionality.
 We recommend checking the [API documentation](user.api_reference), but also by using BEC Widgets, exploring the available functions and check their dockstrings.